West Tweeddale Parishes

 (click on the heading to view more information if available)

-Wanderings is a new project being run in partnership with the Church of Scotland parish of Upper Tweeddale.
-We have an initial plan to meet twice a month, once on a Saturday afternoon and once on Thursday or Wednesday mornings followed by an option to join in a community cuppa.
+Wanderings is a relatively new project being run in partnership with the Church of Scotland parish of Upper Tweeddale.
+We currently meet twice a month, once on a Saturday afternoon and once on Thursday or Wednesday mornings followed by an option to join in a community cuppa.
 If you would like to join a Wander just turn up at Broughtonknowe woods main carpark with warm, waterproof clothing and stout boots with good grip.

 Are you interested in learning to sing Psalms in Gaelic?
 Rob MacNeacail leads a session in Carlops Church on a Tuesday evening from 7.30pm to 9.30pm.
 No prior knowledge of Gaelic is needed as the lyrics are learned phonetically.
 You can email Rob at or just drop by one of the sessions.